25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Cimitero Monumentale di Milano

-12. Main Train Station
+12. Milano Centrale Train Station

 Milano Centrale

-13. Brera district
+13. Brera District

 Brera Milan